reactor/reactor/README.md

     - reactor-net-0mq

 # Reactive Streams Commons
 In a continuous mission to design the most efficient concurrency operators for Reactive Streams, a common effort -codename [Reactive Streams Commons](https://github.com/reactor/reactive-streams-commons)- has begun.
-Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core (Rx Lite) and reactor-stream (full rx).
+Reactor is fully aligned with _RSC_ design and is directly inlining _RSC_ within its stable API contract scoped under reactor-core (Rx Lite) and reactor-fluxion (full rx).
 Reactive Streams Commons is a research effort shared with everyone and is demanding of efficient stream processing challengers, therefore it is naturally decoupled of any framework noise.

 ### Enrolling